lrw04/blog.py-legacy/README.md

 A static blog generator.

 ## Usage
-Download `blog.py` from repository.
+ 1. Download `blog.py` from repository.
 Run `blog.py`.
 Drag folder with files to the terminal window and press enter.
 Resulting site will be in `site` of the directory.

+ 1. Copy `blog.py` and `new.py` to blog directory, compile by running `blog.py` and adding entries by running `new.py`.

 Depends on `pandoc`.